-Parts of a string can be accessed using slicing, which is indicated by square brackets [].
+Parts of a string can be accessed using slicing, indicated by square brackets [].
 Slicing syntax is [start:stop:step].
 The parameters start and stop default to the beginning and end of the string, respectively.
 The parameter step defaults to 1.

 '''

+my_string = "Hello world!"

+my_string[4]

+Indexing begins at 0.

+'0'

+my_string[-1]

+Negative indices count backward from the end.

+111

+Slice from the 0th to the 5th character (not including the 5th character).

+my_string[:5]

+'Hello'

+Slice from the 6th character to the end.

 my_string[6:]

 'world!'

 Slice from the 3rd to the 8th character (not including the 8th character).

 my_string[3:8]

 'lo wo'

 Get every other character in the string.

 my_string[::2]

 'Hlowrd'

 '''

 Problem 4.
-Write two new functions called first_half() and backward().
+Write two new functions, called first_half() and backward().

 - first_half() should accept a parameter and return the first half of it, excluding the middle character if there is an odd number of characters.
 (Hint: the built-in function len() returns the length of the input.) - 2.
-The backward() function should accept a parameter and reverse the order of its characters using slicing, then return the reversed string.(Hint: The step parameter used in slicing can be negative.) - Use IPython to quickly test your syntax for each function.
+The backward() function should accept a parameter and reverse the order of its characters using slicing, then return the reversed string.
+(Hint: The step parameter used in slicing can be negative.)

+Use IPython to quickly test your syntax for each function.